 Hi, I've been deported twice from the U.S , I was under age both times, because I went with my parents.
 Let's say I start a company, and it goes very well...
 I mean multi-billionaire company, and I want to open a subsidiary company there, is there a chance for the immigration to approve it?

 There's not really a process for abandoning permanent residence while in the US.
 Usually people abandon permanent residence from outside the US.
 I'm thinking MIL is still an LPR and what you need to file is an I-90 to get the green card replaced.
-But maybe there's more going on than is revealed...Read more »
+But maybe there's more going on...Read more »

 When I was entering the US in the previous years I was filling in CBP Customs Declaration Form 6059B (blue one) when I was still on the plane, and then I was always asked to present it to one of the officers at the airport during my entry process.